nstrauss/nstrauss.github.io/about.md

 ---

 I'm an IT manager doing Apple related things at a K-12 public school district.
-1:1 program, Mac, iPad, and systems engineering.
+1:1 program, Mac, iPad, Apple TV, and systems engineering.

 Probably going to write mostly about Apple device management.
 I hope sometimes the things I write are useful to you.